Public Relations & International Tourism

 International tourism initiatives

-For the sixth year, the Public Relations and International Tourism Department aimed its international tourism efforts at growing foreign individual travel, specifically from four key international markets with direct daily flights—Canada, U.K., France and Iceland.
-Initiatives included one-on-one training with foreign tour operators who book individual travel, as well as hosting tour operators for familiarization trips.
+In its seventh year, the Public Relations and International Tourism Department aimed its international tourism efforts at growing foreign individual travel, specifically from key international markets with direct daily flights—Canada, the U.K., France, Germany, Mexico and Central and South America.
+Initiatives included one-on-one training with foreign tour operators who book individual travel and hosting tour operators for familiarization trips.

-Through attending four key tradeshows—Brand USA Travel Week Europe, Travel South International Showcase, TravMedia International Media Marketplace and U.S. Travel Association IPW—the team was able to meet with tour operators, receptives and media, establishing connections and fostering relationships in key markets as well as other emerging markets and countries.
+Through attending six key tradeshows—including Brand USA Travel Week Europe, Travel South International Showcase, TravMedia International Media Marketplace and U.S. Travel Association IPW—the team was able to meet with tour operators, receptives and media, establishing connections and fostering relationships in strategic markets as well as other emerging markets and countries.

-The department also executed a comprehensive, multichannel marketing campaign with Hotelbeds in conjunction with Travel South USA and Visit North Carolina that was aimed at generating room-nights from domestic travelers as well as future bookings by international travelers in Canada, the UK and Germany.
-In total, the campaign generated more than 3,500 room-nights booked in Wake County (up 26% from the 2019 pre-pandemic campaign with the largest increase in the Canada market).
+The department also executed a comprehensive, multichannel marketing campaign with Hotelbeds in conjunction with Travel South USA and Visit North Carolina aimed at generating hotel room-nights from domestic travelers and future bookings by international travelers in Canada, the U.K. and Germany.
+In total, the campaign generated more than 4,500 room-nights booked in Wake County (up 47% from last year’s campaign with the most significant increase in the Canadian market).

 Local advocacy

-Built upon relationships with local media, PR professionals, local businesses and partner organizations to further enhance the department’s knowledge and connections to the region, as well as reinforce the Greater Raleigh CVB’s status as a reliable source of information for the community and visitors alike.
+Built upon relationships with local media, PR professionals, local businesses and partner organizations to further enhance the department’s knowledge and connections to the Raleigh area, as well as reinforce the Greater Raleigh CVB’s status as a reliable source of information for the community and visitors alike.

 Industry leadership